Career Services

 If you’re unsure about your career goals or feel that you lack knowledge to pursue the career you want, informational interviewing is for you

-INTERVIEW QUESTION GUIDE
+INTERVIEW GUIDE

 Tell me about yourself.
 What unique qualities would you bring to the job?
 What are your strengths?
 Weaknesses?
 What motivates you to put forth your greatest effort?